tpoisot/ms_proba_networks/ms/maintext.md

 ### Node degree

-The degree distribution of a network is the distribution of the number of interactions established and received by each node.
+The degree distribution of a network is the distribution of the number of interactions established (number of successors) and received (number of predecessors) by each node.
 The expected degree of species $i$ is

 \begin{equation}
 \hat k_i = \sum_j(A_{ij} + A_{ji})